Ainsdale: Transport

 The locality is served by Ainsdale railway station, which is situated on the Northern Line of the Merseyrail network, linking Southport to Liverpool.
 Trains operate every 15 minutes in each direction from early morning to late evening from Monday to Saturday and every 30 minutes on Sundays.

-Frequent bus services passing through Ainsdale are provided by Arriva North West, including:
+Frequent bus services passing through Ainsdale are provided by Arriva North West and Stagecoach.